RobinQrtz/egglayingwoolmilkpig/README.md

-# egglayingwoolmilksow
+# egglayingwoolmilkpig

-This repository contains the egglayingwoolmilksow a dependency graph parser, named after the fabled german farm animal.
+This repository contains the egglayingwoolmilkpig a dependency graph parser, named after the fabled german farm animal.
 The code was first implemented by Daniel Roxbo and modified by Robin Kurtz.